angelamchoi/angelamchoi/README.md

 - 🔭 I’m currently working on gamebreak, a web app for browsing and tracking your video games using Python, Django, PostgreSQL, & AWS.
-- 🌱 I’m currently learning SQL, Python & Django.
+- 🌱 I’m currently learning React.
 - 👯 I’m looking to collaborate on any education or social justice related projects.
 - 💬 Ask me about founding an edtech startup and changing careers.
 - 📫 How to reach me: angelamchoi@gmail.com